SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 - Frequent software deployments
 - Etc.

 It's better to deliver 10 tiny tasks a day than 1 task.
-It's bettter to have 5 2-week iteractions than a 10-week whole project.
+It's better to have 5 2-week iterations than a 10-week whole project.

 On enterprise projects, I have a standing rule that no ticket should take more than 1 workday to complete, from start to finish.